 Considering Apple seemed coy about the battery life when it introduced the X, only saying it will deliver two more hours than than the old iPhone 7, I’ve been thoroughly impressed with it.
 It’s nice to see Apple finally make a small phone that doesn’t hit the red following only a day at work – something that has constantly annoyed about more recent iPhone models.

 The iPhone X joins the iPhone 8 and 8 Plus as the first Apple phones to support wireless charging.
 For Android users this is nothing new, but it’s still a really handy addition.
-The iPhone uses the open Qi charging standard, just like the Samsung Galaxy S8, and that means the X can be powered up via a host of pads; not just one made by Apple.
-Of course, Apple will be releasing its own version – dubbed AirPower – next year.
+The iPhone uses the open Qi charging standard, just like the Samsung Galaxy S9, and that means the X can be powered up via a host of pads; not just one made by Apple.
+Of course, Apple will be releasing its own version – dubbed AirPower – sometime in 2018.
 Until then. however, the company is recommending a Belkin or Mophie pad.

 I’ve tried both of these options and the only real difference between the two is the colour and size of the pad; neither charges the phone any differently.
-Wireless charging won’t really become that useful until a software update later in the year unlocks 7.5W fast wireless charging.
-Currently, the iPhone X will gain a couple of per cent every 10 minutes.
+Wireless charging maxes out at 7.5W fast wireless charging, which is slightly less powerful than the Samsung Galaxy S9.

 More irritating is the fact that Apple hasn’t seen fit to include in the box a means to actually fast charge the device.
 The phone itself does support a form of fast charging, but the charger supplied is the same 5W wall plug that’s shipped with all previous iPhones.
 To get any form of faster charging you either need to charge using an iPad charger or buy a MacBook USB-C plug and USB-C-to-Lightning cable.
 For a phone costing £1000, this just isn’t good enough.